kurganpsp/personal-website/Introduction_to_Threejs.md

         emissive: 0x111111,
     });
 ```
+MeshLambert.png
 https://codepen.io/BretCameron/pen/OJLdJGz

 As you can see in the example below, the colour is more-or-less correct, but the way it’s interacting with the light doesn’t make for the most realistic appearance.
-For that, we’ll need to use the MeshPhongMaterial or the MeshStandardMaterial .
+For that, we’ll need to use the *MeshPhongMaterial* or the *MeshStandardMaterial* .

 # MeshPhongMaterial
-Useful for: medium performance and accuracy
+*Useful for: medium performance and accuracy*

-This material offers a compromise between performance and appearance, and therefore it’s a good middle-ground for applications that need to be performant while also achieving a higher level of quality than the MeshLambertMaterial.
+This material offers a compromise between performance and appearance, and therefore it’s a good middle-ground for applications that need to be performant while also achieving a higher level of quality than the *MeshLambertMaterial*.

-We can now alter a new property, specular , which defines the brightness and colour of the surface’s reflectivity.
-While the emissive property is usually dark, the specular one often works best as a light colour.
+We can now alter a new property, *specular* , which defines the brightness and colour of the surface’s reflectivity.
+While the *emissive* property is usually dark, the *specular* one often works best as a light colour.
 Below, we’re using a light grey:

 ```js
     const material = new THREE.MeshPhongMaterial({